 Begin by coring and dicing your tomatoes then set them aside.

-In a large, deep stainless steel saucepan, combine garlic, cooking wine, vinegar, water, sugar, basil, oregano, and balsamic vinegar.
+In a large, deep stainless steel saucepan or Instant Pot, combine garlic, cooking wine, vinegar, water, sugar, basil, oregano, and balsamic vinegar.
 Bring to full rolling boil over high heat, stirring occasionally.
 Reduce heat, cover and boil gently for 5 minutes, until garlic is heated through.
 Remove from heat.

-Prepare half pint jars and lids, keeping them hot.
+Prepare Ball Quilted Jelly Jars and lids, keeping them hot.

 Cold pack tomatoes in hot jars to within a generous 1/2 inch headspace.
 Ladle hot vinegar mixture into jar to cover tomatoes, leaving 1/2 inch headspace.
 Remove air bubbles and adjust headspace if necessary by adding more liquid.